cirosantilli/linux-cheat/compile/library.md

 - colon + `:`full basename.
 Ex: `-l:libm.so.1`

-you need to compile like this so gcc can tell if all your functions are definied
+You need to compile like this so gcc can tell if all your functions are definied.

 ###relative vs absolute

-the path to the so gets stored inside the elf so that it can be found when the program will load
+The path to the so gets stored inside the elf so that it can be found when the program will load.

-link to library libm.so:
+Link to library libm.so:

     gcc a.c -o a.out -lm
     gcc a.c -o a.out -l:libm.so

-relative paths to the load path get stored in the elf file.
+Relative paths to the load path get stored in the elf file.

 `readelf -d` shows that:

     readelf -d a.out

-store the full path in the elf file:
+Store the full path in the elf file:

     gcc a.c -o a.out -l:/full/path/to/libm.so

     readelf -d a.out

-it must be in the load path
+It must be in the load path.

-###append path to so search path
+###append path to so header search path

 ####-L option